quarto-dev/quarto-web/README.md

 ### Installing and managing computation environment

+This project will use

+- **renv** for R environment (https://rstudio.github.io/renv/) - it will be installed automatically first time the project is ran with R.
+- **pipenv** for Python environment (https://pipenv.pypa.io/en/latest/) - Please install pipenv manually if you don't have it yet.

 #### R environment for Knitr engine

 This project uses R 4.3.2 and **renv** to manage its R dependencies.
 To install the R environment, you can use the following command at the project root: